A new translation of the classical Tamil masterpiece on ethics, power, and love.

-In the years since, when we spoke on the phone or I was able to see him in India, he would often say, “Wouldn’t it be good if someone finally did a proper literary translation of the Tirukkural?”
-I would always agree, but it never crossed my mind that this someone should be me.
+In the years since that first in-depth exploration, whenever I spoke with Dr. Ramakoti on the phone or was able to visit him in India, he would often say, “Wouldn’t it be good if someone finally did a proper literary translation of the Tirukkural?”
+I would always agree, but it never crossed my mind that this someone could be me.

 Till suddenly it did.

-Now, after several years of work and the support of a National Endowment for the Arts Literary Translation Fellowship, I’m delighted to announce that Tiruvalluvar’s Tirukkural will be published by Beacon Press in the fall of 2021 with a foreword by Andrew Harvey.
+Now, after five years of work and the support of a National Endowment for the Arts Fellowship, I’m delighted to announce that the venerable Beacon Press published Tiruvalluvar’s Tirukkural on January 11, 2022.